I don’t watch tango championships on YouTube. I listen to interviews with Bankers – and Silicon Valley Founders, and any kind of daring entrepreneur.

 And given that there’s precious little glory to be had, and just a fairy’s dusting of glamour, and even less money, our pride in our work as teachers is the psychic payoff for the years and courage we’ve invested in this fleetingly ecstatic and equally painful art.

-We think we’re right and the thing of least possible interest to us is anyone else’s method.
-And if there are no results, we blame the students.
+We think we’re right.
+And the thing of least possible interest to us is anyone else’s method.
+If there are no results, we blame the students.

 And this comes about in fact for very reasonable and innocent reasons: